Walnut Crusted Vegan Chick'n Scallopini with Cranberry Vinaigrette

 Every day I see an elderly woman with a walker taking a very slow stroll in my neighborhood.
 Each tiny movement she makes looks extremely painful, but she keeps on going.
 When I see her, I get so filled with emotion.
 I don't know why exactly, but something about watching her frail body and determined steps moves and inspires me.
 I stop my complaining mind.
 Not because I feel sorry for her.
 It's because she triggers something in me to want to do better, be better, feel better, and appreciate everything I have.
 She has a reverence for her body and makes an effort to take care of herself.
 Many of us don't have to live with physical handicaps, but for some reason we don't want to take advantage of what we have.
 We don't want to take that extra step to understand our bodies and treat our bodies with the respect they deserve.
 Unfortunately, it often takes a crisis, a tragedy or a disease for us to realize how precious our bodies are too us.
 If you haven't already, you can begin improving your relationship with your body by changing your diet today.
 Just think about it.
 You will no longer have to take all those medications, you will feel energized, and most importantly you will experience a personal liberation that will bleed into every aspect of your life.
 I know you can do it, and Ordinary Vegan is here to help you every step of the way.

 On to food.
 The holidays are coming up, and temptation lurks everywhere.
-Since I became vegan, I have learned that I don’t have to miss the tastes and smells of a traditional Thanksgiving dinner because I can recreate them.
-Like this walnut crusted scallopini Gardein chick’n breast flavored with savory, fresh earthy spices that remind me of the holidays like sage, rosemary and thyme.
+Since I became vegan, I have learned that I don't have to miss the tastes and smells of a traditional Thanksgiving dinner because I can recreate them.
+Like this walnut crusted scallopini chick'n breast flavored with savory, fresh earthy spices that remind me of the holidays like sage, rosemary and thyme.
 The sweet yams with maple syrup are as delicious as anything you will find on any traditional Thanksgiving table.
 The cranberry vinaigrette ties it all together like a beautiful red bow.
 Add a side of Ordinary Vegan stuffing and gravy, some green beans and viola!
-A delicious guilt free, plant-based, Thanksgiving meal that maximizes your health and leaves you feeling energized.
-Here are the recipes.
-Hope you enjoy it as much as we did!
+A delicious guilt free, plant-based, holiday meal that maximizes your health and leaves you feeling energized.
+Hope you enjoy this scallopini recipe as much as we did!
+Don't miss any of Ordinary Vegan's free recipes by signing up here.

 - 1 cup coarsely ground walnuts